-This will inevitably lead to the hiring manager or HR representative telling you the main pain points that have created a need in their organization.
+This will inevitably lead to the hiring manager or HR representative telling you the main “pain points” that have created a need in their organization.
 You should have a piece of paper handy to jot down the things that they need done by this person.

 If their urgent needs don’t align with what you want to do, then after the interview is concluded you can contact your recruiter and have him or her remove you from the interview process.

 Often, I find there may be miscommunication or the candidate doesn’t expand on their experience in certain crucial areas of concern to the hiring manager.
 If the hiring manager is open to discussing their concerns, this gives the candidate an opportunity to refute the hiring manager’s concerns—whether they be unfounded or not.
-An interview is a lot like a blind date and assumptions can be made, the best thing you can do is be direct and create an open and frank atmosphere.
+An interview is a lot like a blind date in that assumptions can be made, but the best thing you can do is be direct and create an open and frank atmosphere.